arne-s/JsTrans/README.md

 Examples
 -----------
-(for demo purposes the default language is english, it could be any language)
+(for demo purposes the default language is English, it could be any language)

 Simple translation: